daq-tools/kotori/doc/source/setup/debian-quickstart.rst

 Intro
 *****
 Install the whole stack on a Debian-based system.
-The package repository supports architectures amd64 and armhf as of 2016-05-23.
+The package repository supports architectures amd64 and armhf as of May 23, 2016.

 It is currently made of these free and open source software components: